rachelharu/ecomm-app/README.md

-# snackattack
+# snack attack

-### snackattack an ecommerce shop app with a shopping cart and product display along with an admin panel featuring product CRUD capabilities, and  security/authentication login and signup.
+### snack attack an ecommerce shop app with a shopping cart and product display along with an admin panel featuring product CRUD capabilities, security/authentication login and signup.

 ## To do
 ###